input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

 In the current implementation, we can classify the validators and minting policies into two categories:

-- Validators and minting policies that do *not* interact in any way with the FUELMintingPolicy such as the `CommitteeCandidateValidator`.
+- Validators and minting policies that do *not* interact in any way with the FUELMintingPolicy which is just the `CommitteeCandidateValidator`.

-- Validators and minting policies that do interact in some way with the FUELMintingPolicy
+- Validators and minting policies that do interact in some way with the FUELMintingPolicy which is clearly everything else.

 For the former of the two, we can upgrade these at any point since these are used exclusively by the Bridge (which is completely offchain), so the Bridge